 The best part of this recipe is how easy these bars are to make.
 Just combine the oats and dry ingredients, then pour in the honey, butter and vanilla, and bake.
-Then just cut the granola into bars.
+Cut into bars and eat away.

 To make it enticing I actually took the extra effort to wrap each individual bar in parchment paper!
 You know how it is, when the family thinks it’s from a specialty bakery those same bars look extra appealing 😀.